kubernetes/website/content/en/blog/_posts/2021-04-20-Defining-NetworkPolicy-Conformance-For-CNIs.md

 For example, a KEP was recently written which introduced the concept of micro versioning to Network Policies to accommodate [describing this at the API level](https://github.com/kubernetes/enhancements/pull/2137/files), by Dan Winship.

-In response to this increasingly obvious need to comprehensively defined Network Policy for all vendors, Matt Fenwick decided to evolve our approach to Network Policy validation again by creating Cyclonus.
+In response to this increasingly obvious need to comprehensively evaluate Network Policy implementations from all vendors, Matt Fenwick decided to evolve our approach to Network Policy validation again by creating Cyclonus.

 Cyclonus is a comprehensive Network Policy fuzzing tool which verifies a CNI provider against hundreds of different Network Policy scenarios, by defining similar truth table/policy combinations as demonstrated in the end to end tests, while also providing a hierarchical representation of policy "categories".
-We've found some interesting nuances and issues in almost every CNI we've tested, so far, and have even contributed some fixes back.
+We've found some interesting nuances and issues in almost every CNI we've tested so far, and have even contributed some fixes back.

 To perform a Cyclonus validation run, you create a Job manifest similar to: